-In fact, most employees find them ineffective: one-third describe their performance reviews as unhelpful.
-Encourage managers to incorporate more regular feedback sessions into their team dynamic so feedback is timely and employees can act on it.
+In fact, most managers find them ineffective: 95 percent of managers are unhappy with traditional performance reviews due to their bias and unreliability.
+To avoid this manager frustration with this tactic, encourage them to incorporate more regular feedback sessions into their team dynamic so feedback is timely and employees can act on it.